 Are Dachshunds Still Used as Hunting Dogs?

 Although most dachshund owners in North America prefer to keep dachshunds as domestic pets, they are still used as hunting dogs in several parts of Europe.
 Originally, dachshunds were used to hunt down badgers, because, well, badgers were kind of pesky in certain parts of Europe and were difficult to get rid of.
-So, dachshunds, with their powerful limbs, dug up the burrows and found out those animals.

 How Good Are Dachshunds with Hunting?